Skip to content

 James Ellson Smallholding - James holding a scythe

 After inspirational tutorship from Joe Stretch at MMU, James re-wrote The Trail, and finally secured a publishing contract with Unbound.
-The Trail was published in 2020, and the sequel Cold Dawn in August.
+The Trail was published in 2020, and the sequel Cold Dawn in 2022.
+Both were longlisted for the Boardman Tasker award for mountain literature.
+Cold Summer, the final part of the Nepal trilogy, came out in 2023.

 Like his climbing, James’s writing has diversified.
 He’s written several standalone thrillers, including Airport No-Show, Rockburn (about a former police officer, now a private investigator), and Twelvemonth (about a man who lives on a smallholding who keeps chickens).
 They say, write what you know!

-He also writes short stories, and teaches creative writing courses.
+He also writes short stories, teaches creative writing courses, and mentors other writers.

 On the smallholding he offers tours and courses, including whip and tongue grafting.